-- foster an open, inclusive discussion which challenges executives where appropriate; and - devote sufficient time and attention to matters within their remit which are relevant to the firm's safety and soundness. - helping to ensure that the board or committee and its members have the information necessary to perform their tasks; - facilitating the running of the board or committee to assist it in providing independent oversight of executive decisions; and - reporting to the main Board on the committee's activities. - 2.32 Table G sets out a range of hypothetical scenarios where the PRA may consider taking disciplinary action against NEDs in scope of the SMR and others where the PRA is more likely to focus on individuals performing executive SMFs.
+- ensuring that the Board and/or the committees which they chair; - meet with sufficient frequency; - o foster an open, inclusive discussion which challenges executives where appropriate; and - devote sufficient time and attention to matters within their remit which are relevant to the firm's safety and soundness. - helping to ensure that the board or committee and its members have the information necessary to perform their tasks; - facilitating the running of the board or committee to assist it in providing independent oversight of executive decisions; and - reporting to the main Board on the committee's activities.

+2.32 Table G sets out a range of hypothetical scenarios where the PRA may consider taking disciplinary action against NEDs in scope of the SMR and others where the PRA is more likely to focus on individuals performing executive SMFs.